Tools to Port and Optimize

 A cross-platform toolkit to debug (Arm DDT) and profile (Arm MAP) high-performance parallel applications:

-Available on the vast majority of the Top500 machines in the world.
+Available on most of the Top500 machines in the world.

-Fully supported by Arm on x86, IBM Power, Nvidia GPUs, etc.
+Fully supported by Arm on x86, IBM Power, Nvidia GPUs.

 Powerful and in-depth error detection mechanisms (including memory debugging).